ruz76/Patrac/src/main/python/split/README.md

 The Algorithm should be run several times until we reach required output with different limits.
 All new sectors are smaller than 20 ha.

+Problems after first version:
+SQ74
+SQ56
+SQ28
+SQ233 - There are some borders in OSM - landuse/farmland from LPIS

+Perfect results:
+NY98
+NY22